We use Patient Access or the NHS APP to allow you to order your prescriptions quickly and easily.

 I’ve requested my medication early, but it’s been rejected.

 We try to prevent waste through stockpiling of medicines.
 If you need to order early, please give a reason with your request (e.g. going on holiday).
-Failure to do so will lead to your medication request being refused.
+Failure to do so may lead to your medication request being refused.

 I’m having problems with my medication, or have decided to stop.